tkurtbond/tkurtbond.github.io/posts/2022/02/22/poise-dms-plus-a-description/index.rst

 Some time ago I linked_ to a description of the POISE DMS-Plus, a Data Management System that I've used extensively since the mid 1980s.
-Last time knew it was owned by Jenzabar.
+Last time I knew it was owned by Jenzabar.
 Since Jenzabar's description of it (as part of Jenzabar PX) has vanished from their web pages I thought it would be useful to have a description of it on my blog.

 .. _linked: link://slug/poise-dms-plus